 What has changed is that those needs will be even more urgent during the next 18 months.
-That urgency is not the result of a changed world, but of incredible and increasing pressure on companies to recover quickly – to show strong progress in 2020 and strong results in 2021.
+That urgency is not the result of a changing world, but of incredible and increasing pressure on companies to recover quickly – to show strong progress in 2020 and strong results in 2021.

-Markets may forgive weak results this year, but unless you’re in the airline, hospitality or tourism business, they won’t forgive them any longer than that.
+Markets may forgive weak results this year, but unless you’re in the airline, hospitality, or tourism business, they won’t forgive them any longer than that.

 If you wonder what lack of forgiveness sounds like, consider this: Private equity investors were sitting on $1.5 trillion of cash at the beginning of 2020.
-These PE firms exist to find undervalued or under-performing companies, then buy them, transform them and sell them for a large profit.
+These PE firms exist to find undervalued or under-performing companies, then buy them, transform them, and sell them for a large profit.